8 Tips for Becoming Financially Independent in 2025

 If you have credit card balances or other high-interest debt, the associated costs can impede your ability to make meaningful progress toward your financial goals.
 Depending on your credit score and your preferred way to tackle your debt, options may include:

-• Debt consolidation: This process involves using a personal debt consolidation loan or a balance transfer credit card to pay off one or more high-interest balances, preferably at a lower interest rate or with a 0% APR promotion.
+• Debt consolidation: This process involves using a debt consolidation loan or a balance transfer credit card to pay off one or more high-interest balances, preferably at a lower interest rate or with a 0% annual percentage rate (APR) promotion.
 You generally need a good credit score to make debt consolidation worth it.

 • Accelerated payment strategies: The debt snowball and debt avalanche methods both make it possible to pay off your debt more quickly by targeting your lowest balance or most expensive debt first, and then building your payments over time.
 This option is worth considering if you have multiple high-interest debts you want to pay off.